jaythomas/love-experiment/README.md

 docker run love-experiment
 ```

-It there you go, it should spit out test results.
+And there you go.
+It should spit out test results.